 Patrick Tatopoulus' dystopian production design is visionary and obviously influenced by "Blade Runner" and "Minority Report" (also based on two other Philip K. Dick stories) with the sleek, rainy cross-cultural metropolis.
 (And the police robots look like the robots in "I, Robot" and the stormtroopers in "Star Wars.")
 Beyond the film's look, there's no real emotional connection to anyone or any real tension to Doug racing the clock.
 Colin Farrell, though a better actor than Arnie, isn't really asked to spout off cheesy one-liners.
 Instead, his Doug becomes so indestructible that he loses our rooting interest.
 Only does the character get time to breathe when realizing his talent for playing the piano in what's probably the film's most quiet scene.
 Though just as indestructible as Doug, the fierce Beckinsale (Wiseman's real-life wife) is more fun to watch as his fake wife Lori, showing her physical readiness in the Sharon Stone role.
 Jessica Biel, taking over for Rachel Ticotin's hooker-with-a-heart-of-gold Melina, gets to duke it out with her female co-star, but she's just bland window dressing.
 Bryan Cranston and Bill Nighy have so little to do, as the UFB's chancellor and a rebel leader, that they might as well be wearing paper bags over their heads.

 Sometimes, you just want a big, greasy cheeseburger with no nutritional value whatsoever.
-But, for "Total Recall" to be that, it would've needed to be more fun and exciting by showing us something we've never seen before.
+But, for 2012's "Total Recall" to be even that, it would've needed to be weirder, more fun and more exciting by showing us something we've never seen before.
 Even if the Arnold Schwarzenegger-starring version wasn't all cerebral science fiction, it was great fun with intriguing ideas and inventive effects for the '90s.
 Verhoeven stylized his vision with a mean, over-the-top tone and supplied his star with quips, whereas Wiseman takes it all pretty seriously with a glum ordinariness.
 The world didn't really need a "Total Recall" redux, especially one that is antiseptic and soulless.
 So why watch a 2.0 copy that erases itself from your memory as you watch it when there's already a more memorable version at your disposal?